-Reanalyses complement datasets of observations in describing changes through the historical record and are sometimes considered as ‘maps without gaps’ because they provide gridded output in space and time, often global, with physical consistency across variables on sub-daily time scales, and information about sparsely-observed variables (such as evaporation) (Hersbach et al., 2020).
-They can be globally complete, or regionally focussed and constrained by boundary conditions from a global reanalysis (Chapter 10, Section 10.2.1.2).
+Reanalyses complement datasets of observations in describing changes through the historical record and are sometimes considered as ‘maps without gaps’ because they provide gridded output in space and time, often global, with physical consistency across variables on sub-daily time scales, and information about sparsely observed variables (such as evaporation; Hersbach et al., 2020).
+They can be globally complete, or regionally focussed and constrained by boundary conditions from a global reanalysis (Section 10.2.1.2).
 They can also provide feedback about the quality of the observations assimilated, including estimates of biases and critical gaps for some observing systems.